...

 • Leans in.

-You can also look at how this person interacts with other people – Does he use touch and accepts it?
+You can also look at how this person interacts with other people – Does he use touch and accept it?
 How does he greet others?
 Does he use gestures a lot?
 (People who gesticulate often – will use and accept touch more easily)

-I didn’t thought about what I was doing , and didn’t seem to notice that she was in a very bad mood.
+I didn’t think about what I was doing and didn’t seem to notice that she was in a very bad mood.
 So, as I approached to greet her, she pushed me away, and with an intense glare and poisonous voice asked me “WHAT THE HELL ARE YOU DOING??”.
 It felt as if I just stepped on a cat’s tail.

 Needless to say, it was embarrassing, especially since my friends stood by and laughed hysterically, but it taught me the lesson of being more selective and cautious with how I greet strangers.